CLI Tool

 Options:

--o, --organization <id>- Organization ID (required)--default-url <url>- Default URL for tests--github-repo <owner/repo>- Link GitHub repository--set-default- Set as default project after creation
+-o, --organization <id>- Organization ID (required)--default-url <url>- Default URL for tests--github-repo <owner/repo>- Link a GitHub repository--github-repos <repos>- Link GitHub repositories (comma-separated owner/repo)--set-default- Set as default project after creation

 projects show <projectId>